LuckyLuke0720/project-management-system-vue-kit/README.md

 4. A project and tasks can ONLY be added via the admin page.
 Comments can be added by anyone, as well as modifying the task's priority.

+5. Live notifications and attachments to comments could not be developed due to lack of time.
+The database supports attachments, however.

+I apologise for all these lacking features.
+I hope that the structure, way of working, and implemented features show my qualities, potential to learn fast and capability to integrate in a team with different roles.
+Enjoy the app!